Skip to main content

 What is carbon monoxide?

-Carbon monoxide is a deadly, odorless gas produced when burning carbon-based fuel.
+Carbon monoxide (CO) is a deadly, odorless gas produced when burning carbon-based fuel.
 Stoves, water heaters, fireplaces, vehicles, and a variety of other appliances and machines can create CO.
-It's known as the "silent killer" because it's virtually impossible for humans to detect it without the aid of a device.
+It's known as the "silent killer" because humans can't detect it without a device.

 Whenever carbon-based fuels like natural gas burn, they release carbon monoxide as a byproduct of incomplete combustion.
 Some fuels, like wood or propane, are considered low-carbon fuels because they emit lower levels of carbon monoxide into the air than natural gas.